About Your Credit Score

-Before deciding on what terms they will offer you a loan (which they base on their risk), lenders want to know two things about you: your ability to repay the loan, and how committed you are to pay back the loan.
-To understand your ability to repay, they look at your income and debt ratio.
-To calculate your willingness to repay the loan, they look at your credit score.
+Before they decide on the terms of your loan (which they base on their risk), lenders want to know two things about you: whether you can pay back the loan, and your willingness to pay back the loan.
+To assess whether you can pay back the loan, they assess your income and debt ratio.
+In order to assess your willingness to pay back the loan, they consult your credit score.

-Your current debt level, past late payments, length of your credit history, and other factors are considered.
-Your score is calculated wtih both positive and negative information in your credit report.
-Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.
+Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
+Your score reflects both the good and the bad of your credit history.
+Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.

-For the agencies to calculate a credit score, borrowers must have an active credit account with a payment history of six months.
-This payment history ensures that there is sufficient information in your report to generate an accurate score.
-Some borrowers don't have a long enough credit history to get a credit score.
-They should spend a little time building up a credit history before they apply.
+Your report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is enough information in your report to generate an accurate score.
+Some folks don't have a long enough credit history to get a credit score.
+They should spend a little time building up a credit history before they apply for a loan.

 At Alternative Mortgage Group, we answer questions about Credit reports every day.
 Give us a call: 561-395-4264.